ETCDEVTeam/geth-ELK/tutorial.md

   hosts: ["localhost:5043"]
 ```

+You want to use _this_ config file.
+Filebeat's default config dir is `/usr/local/etc/filebeat` and it comes with a default config file, so you can either toss this config in there or point to it.

-Note that we're using wildcard globbing to read all `mlog*` files.
-Geth will create a new mlog file each time it fires up, and automatically roll the log file when it reaches a max size.
-Your `mlogs/` may well end up looking like
+Note that we're using __wildcard globbing__ to watch all `mlog*` files.
+This is convenient because geth will create a new mlog file each time it fires up, and automatically roll the log file when it reaches a max size.
+If you use mlogs consistently, your `mlogs/` directory may end up looking like this:

 ```
 -rw-r--r-- 1 ia staff 3.8M Nov 21 11:43 geth.mh.ia.mlog.20171121-114144.51125